indigo-astronomy/indigo/indigo_docs/POLAR_ALIGNMENT.md

 - **Related Agents** - The polar alignment will work only if image source agent and the mount agent is selected.
 This is usually done in the client.
 Here is how it looks in Ain INDIGO Imager - "Mount Agent @ vega" is selected to control "Mount Simulator" mount.
 Images will be taken by "Imager Agent":

  ![](POLAR_ALIGNMENT/pa_config.png)

+ And this is how it looks in INDIGO A1 on MacOS:

  ![](POLAR_ALIGNMENT/pa_config_cm.png)

 ## Running the process